 - Enjoy Canmore’s indoor playground, Elevation Place; your place for swimming, climbing, or working out.

-- Rotary Festival of Trees: This annual festival includes tree viewing (by donation), kids' crafts ($), kids' story time (by donation), beer/whiskey and wine tasting ($), Breakfast with Santa ($), and Adult Christmas Crafts ($).
+- Rotary Festival of Trees: This annual festival includes tree viewing (free); kids’ crafts, games, activities, and movie (free but registration required); beer/whiskey and wine tasting ($); Breakfast with Santa ($); and Seniors’ Christmas Tea & Reception (free but registration required).
 Monies raised support the Canmore Rotary Club.
-See the December 2-31, 2016 schedule and purchase tickets here.
+See the November 30-December 31, 2018 schedule and purchase tickets here.

 Enjoy Canmore’s Christmas light as you make your way from venue to venue.